 The "Bookshelf Diversity" project grew out of the RUT partnership Arts in Action with Exeter High School ninth grade English teachers in their unit on justice, equity, and social change.
 In her class presentation, student Ingrid Janicki's project "Bookshelf Diversity" emphasized bringing more voices to our students' worlds/ perspectives and not in tokenism through performative diversity, but instead, healthy readings that honor natural inclusiveness versus reading diverse books on Chinese holidays or celebrations of progress for under-represented groups.
 Ingrid advocated for reading books as if most stories could have people of any identities playing out the plot lines as well.

-The topic "Bookshelf Diversity" endorsed by the Racial Unity Team will be introduced for the first time at the UNH Summer Literacy Institutes.
+The topic "Bookshelf Diversity" endorsed by the Racial Unity Team was introduced for the first time in 2021 at the UNH Summer Literacy Institutes.

 Here is Ingrid’s essay Schools Need To Reexamine The Common English Curriculum, or visit the link to hear Ingrid Janicki's talk and her teacher's praise of her work following the end of her talk.

-Opening Call Win $300 to diversify your classroom library!
+Opening Call: Win $500 to diversify your classroom library!

 Prompt Why is bookshelf diversity important to your classroom library and/or philosophy of teaching?